alexmattson/eos-redux/README.md

 EOS is an npm package that allows you to have a full redux application up and running in only a few lines of code in the console!

 #### Vision
-We are a team that strives to make coding simple and effiecent, and we are working to making the React-Redux paradam easier to get up and running and more accesible for everyone!
+We are a team that strives to make coding simple and efficient, and we are working to make the React-Redux paradigm easier to get up and running and more accessible for everyone!

 ## Table of contents
 * [How to install](#how-to-install)